Are you having a problem with your WordPress emails not sending?

 Method 2: Use Your Host's SMTP Server

-If your host offers a dedicated SMTP server, you can use that instead of a dedicated sending service like SendGrid.
+If your web host offers a dedicated SMTP server, you can use that to send WordPress admin emails instead of a dedicated sending service like SendGrid.

 An SMTP server is basically a web server that's dedicated to sending emails instead of hosting websites (and separate from your WordPress site's server).

-If you're hosting at Krystal, we offer a free SMTP server with our cPanel Web Hosting service that you can use to send your site's emails.
-If you're hosting elsewhere, you can ask your host's support about an SMTP server (or consider making the switch to Krystal to access our free SMTP server).
+If you're hosting at Krystal, we offer a free SMTP server with our cPanel Web Hosting service that you can use to send your site's emails and avoid the WordPress emails not sending issue altogether.
+If you're hosting elsewhere, you can ask your host's support about their mail server (or consider making the switch to Krystal to access our free SMTP server).

-Once you get the details for your SMTP server, you can configure WordPress to send emails via that SMTP server using the same free WP Mail SMTP plugin as above:
+Once you get the details for your SMTP server, you can configure WordPress to send emails via that email server using the same free WP Mail SMTP plugin as above:

 To learn how to set this up at Krystal in more detail, you can follow our detailed help article.

-It can be frustrating to deal with WordPress emails not sending, especially if you or your visitors aren't receiving important emails.
+It can be frustrating to deal with WordPress emails not sending issues, especially if you or your visitors aren't receiving important emails.

 The fix is to configure WordPress to use a dedicated email sending service, which offers a much more reliable way to send user registration emails, password resets, form notifications and more.